pengxh333/pre-ada/LearningNotes/README.md

 # Learning Notes
-These files are codes when i practice from learning materials
+These files are codes wrote when i practice from learning materials